Compiling

 Instruction set

-The Instuction Set is the vocabulary of the Assembler. x86/x64 computers use a complex instruction set cumputer (CISC) architecture.
+The Instruction Set is the vocabulary of the Assembler. x86/x64 computers use a complex instruction set computer (CISC) architecture.
 Here are a few examples of general purpose registers:

 - Register – Name – Function